Frequently asked questions

 Can I change my VDSL2 plan?

-Whether you have a no lock-in contract or a 24 month contract you may switch between our VDSL2 plans at any time without incurring contract break fees.
+If you haven't taken up our "50% off for 12 months" offer, you may switch between our VDSL2 plans at any time without incurring contract break fees regardless of whether or not you have a 24-month contract.
 A plan change fee of $29 may apply if you change to a plan of equal or lesser value.

 Will my current modem/router work with the VDSL2?